In Hollywood, they say any publicity is good publicity.

 As you can see, we put a little more effort into that one.

 How to Set up an Automated Outreach Campaign

 When we say automated campaign, we don’t mean you simply click a button and all your work is done.

 What we mean by an automated campaign is you get automated sends and follow-ups.

 You still personalize your messages, but you don’t need to sit in front of your computer all day, sending each of those outreach messages and follow-ups to each of your thousands of leads one by one.

 To know more about integrating your email and setting up an automated outreach campaign, read our helpdesk article here.

 Once you start getting replies, NinjaOutreach will track all these and you can view analytics such as the number of Clicks, Replies, and Opens, for each template you used.

-As your campaign goes along, update the relationship labels of your prospects.
-That way, you won’t mistakenly send a follow-up to prospects who have already replied to you.
+As your campaign goes along, update the relationship labels of your leads.
+That way, you won’t mistakenly send a follow-up to leads who have already replied to you.

 As your outreach campaign machine chugs along, stay patient.